Interference of Temporally Distinguishable Photons Using Frequency-Resolved Detection

 where $\psi_{1(2)} \left( \W \right)$ is the spectral wavefunction of the first (second) photon.
-From (\ref{Gamma_TP}), it is evident that the delay $\tau$ leads to interference fringes in the spectral correlations as a function of $\left(\W_{1}-\W_{2}\right)$, with fringe separation $2\pi/\tau$ \cite{Pant2016}.
-Furthermore, because the photons are in a single spatial mode, the unitary transformation describing our optical network adds an overall phase to the photonic wavefunctions and therefore, does not contribute to the interference.
+The spectral correlation function depends on $t_{1}$ and $t_{2}$ only through the relative delay $\tau$ and exhibits interference fringes as a function of $\left(\W_{1}-\W_{2}\right)$, with fringe separation $2\pi/\tau$ \cite{Pant2016}.
+Furthermore, because the photons are in a single spatial mode, the unitary transformation describing our optical network adds an overall phase to the photonic wave functions, and therefore, does not contribute to the interference.